-If you want to discover more beautiful places in Paris that are worth stopping for photographs of, check out our Paris Museums Guide!
+If you want to discover more beautiful places while you visit Paris that are worth stopping for photographs of, check out our Paris Museums Guide!
 Whether you are staying on the right or left bank of the Seine, the magnificent bridges in Paris allow not only easy transportation from one side of the city to the other but also incredible photo-worthy views.
 The INSIDR team has come up with the top 5 most beautiful bridges in Paris that are beautiful by day and romantic by night!

-PONT DE BIR-HAKEIM
+Bridges in Paris #1: PONT DE BIR-HAKEIM

 As featured in the famous action-film Inception, the Pont de Bir-Hakeim crossing the Seine not far from the Eiffel Tower is one of the most intricate bridges in Paris.
 Made completely of steel, the Bir-Hakeim is not only a beautiful bridge in itself to explore, but the view from the bridge of Eiffel Tower in-between the columns of the bridge is breathtaking.